+Drug Class or Type - DRUG or SUBSTANCE Interaction Effect drug alone may be more likely to occur upon co-administration.2) Convulsions have been reported with concurrent use of methylprednisolone and ciclosporin.
+Anticonvulsants - CARBAMAZEPINE CYP3A4 INDUCER (and SUBSTRATE) CYP3A4 INDUCER (and SUBSTRATE) The hepatic clearance of methylprednisolone may be inhibited or induced, resulting in an increase or decrease in the plasma concentration of methylprednisolone.
+A corresponding dosage adjustment may be required.
+It is possible that adverse events associated with the use of either drug alone may be more likely to occur with administration Immunosuppressant CYP3A4 CYP3A4 SUBSTRATES - CYCLOPHOSPHAMIDE - TACROLIMUS SUBSTRATES The hepatic clearance of methylprednisolone may be inhibited or induced, resulting in an increase or decrease in the plasma concentration of methylprednisolone.
+A corresponding dosage adjustment may be required.
+It is possible that adverse events associated with the use of either drug alone may be more likely to occur with administration Anticoagulants (oral) Non-CYP3A4- mediated effects The effect of methylprednisolone on oral anticoagulants is variable.
+There are reports of enhanced as well as diminished effects of anticoagulants when given concurrently with corticosteroids.
+Therefore, coagulation indices should be monitored to maintain the desired anticoagulant effects.
+Anticholinergics - NEUROMUSCULAR BLOCKERS Corticosteroids may influence the effect of anticholinergics.
+1) An acute myopathy has been reported with the concomitant use of high doses of corticosteroids and anticholinergics, such as neuromuscular blocking drugs.
+(See section 4.4, Musculoskeletal, for additional information.)
+2) Antagonism of the neuromuscular blocking effects of pancuronium and vecuronium has been reported in patients taking corticosteroids.
+This interaction may be expected with all competitive

-Drug Class or Type Interaction Effect
+Drug Class or Type - DRUG or SUBSTANCE Interaction Effect

-- DRUG or SUBSTANCE

-Anticonvulsants CYP3A4 CYP3A4 INDUCER (and SUBSTRATE)

-- CARBAMAZEPINE INDUCER (and The hepatic clearance of

-SUBSTRATE) methylprednisolone may be inhibited or

-induced, resulting in an increase or

-decrease in the plasma concentration of

-methylprednisolone.
-A corresponding

-dosage adjustment may be required.
-It is

-possible that adverse events associated

-with the use of either drug alone may be

-Immunosuppressant CYP3A4 more likely to occur with administration CYP3A4 SUBSTRATES

-Immunosuppressant SUBSTRATES The hepatic clearance of

-CYCLOPHOSPHAMIDE 50D51101125 methylprednisolone may be inhibited or

-- TACROLIMUS induced, resulting in an increase or

-decrease in the plasma concentration of

-methylprednisolone.
-A corresponding

-dosage adjustment may be required.
-It is

-possible that adverse events associated

-with the use of either drug alone may be

-more likely to occur with administration

-Anticoagulants (oral) Non-CYP3A4- The effect of methylprednisolone on oral

-mediated effects anticoagulants is variable.
-There are reports of enhanced as well as diminished

-effects of anticoagulants when given

-concurrently with corticosteroids.

-Therefore, coagulation indices should be

-monitored to maintain the desired

-anticoagulant effects.

-Anticholinergics Corticosteroids may influence the effect of

-- NEUROMUSCULAR anticholinergics.

-BLOCKERS 1) An acute myopathy has been reported

-with the concomitant use of high doses of

-corticosteroids and anticholinergics, such as neuromuscular blocking drugs.
-(See

-section 4.4, Musculoskeletal, for additional

-information.)

-2) Antagonism of the neuromuscular

-blocking effects of pancuronium and

-vecuronium has been reported in patients

-taking corticosteroids.
-This interaction may

-be expected with all competitive

-4 neuromuscular blockers.
+neuromuscular blockers.

 Anticholinesterases Steroids may reduce the effects of

-Anti diabatian 4 anticholinesterases in myasthenia gravis.
+anticholinesterases in myasthenia gravis.

-Anti-diabetics Because corticosteroids may increase blood glucose concentrations, dosage
+Anti-diabetics Because corticosteroids may increase

 blood glucose concentrations, dosage

-Drug Class or Type - DRUG or Interaction Effect

-SUBSTANCE

 adjustments of anti-diabetic agents may be

 required.

 Aromatase inhibitors Aminoglutethimide-induced adrenal

 - suppression may exacerbate endocrine

 AMINOGLUTETHIMIDE changes caused by prolonged

 glucocorticoid treatment.

 NSAIDs (non-steroidal 1) There may be increased incidence of

 anti-inflammatory drugs) gastrointestinal bleeding and ulceration

 - high-dose ASPIRIN when corticosteroids are given with

 (acetylsalicylic acid) NSAIDs.

 2) Methylprednisolone may increase the

 clearance of high-dose aspirin, which can

 lead to decreased salicylate serum levels.

 Discontinuation of methylprednisolone

 treatment can lead to raised salicylate

 serum levels, which could lead to an

 increased risk of salicylate toxicity.

 Potassium depleting When corticosteroids are administered

 agents concomitantly with potassium depleting

 agents (e.g. diuretics) patients should be

 observed closely for development of

 hypokalaemia.

 Corticosteroids antagonize the diuretic

 effect of diuretics.

 There is also an increased risk of

 hypokalaemia with concurrent use of

 corticosteroids with amphotericin B,

-xanthenes, or beta2 agonists.
+xanthines, or beta2 agonists.